Can You Go Scuba Diving with a Cold?

 Decompression sickness is a serious condition that can occur when you ascend too quickly from a dive.
 When you dive, nitrogen gas dissolves into your tissues.
 If you ascend too quickly, the nitrogen gas can come out of solution and form bubbles in your blood and tissues.
 These bubbles can block blood vessels and cause damage to your organs.

-Read Post Can scuba diving cause facial tingling
+Read Post Can you damage your ear scuba diving

 Symptoms of decompression sickness can include: